Yuanzhe-Jia/Data-Analysis/README.md

 “What truly caused it?” - Prove which factors actually caused the issue.

 **Method:**
-- Randomized Controlled Trials (A/B Tests)
+- Randomized Controlled Trials (A/B tests)
 - Propensity Score Matching
 - Difference-in-Differences
 - Instrumental Variables